San Francisco 49ers vs. Atlanta Falcons NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- San Francisco and its opponents have combined to score more than 46 points in nine of 13 games this season.
+- San Francisco and its opponents have gone over the current 46-point total in nine of 13 games (69.2%) this season.

+- Atlanta's games have gone over 46 points in eight of 13 chances this season.

-- The combined points per game average of the two teams, 44.1, is 1.9 points fewer than Sunday's over/under.
+- Sunday's total is 1.9 points higher than the combined 44.1 PPG average of the two teams.

-- This contest's over/under is 4.4 points fewer than the 50.4 these two squads combine to give up per game in 2021.
+- This contest's over/under is 4.4 points lower than the 50.4 these two squads combine to give up per game in 2021.

 - The 49ers and their opponents have scored an average of 47.2 points per game in 2021, 1.2 more than Sunday's total.

-- In 2021, games involving the Falcons have averaged a total of 47.5 points, 1.5 more than the set over/under in this contest.
+- In 2021, games involving the Falcons have averaged a total of 47.5 points, 1.5 more than the set total in this contest.

 49ers stats and trends

+- In San Francisco's 13 games this year, it has six wins against the spread.

-- This season, the 49ers are winless against the spread when entering a game as a favorite of 9.5 points or more.
+- This season, the 49ers are winless ATS when entering a game as a favorite of 9.5 points or more.

-- San Francisco's games this year have hit the over seven times in 13 opportunities (53.8%).
+- San Francisco's games this year have eclipsed the over/under seven times in 13 opportunities (53.8%).

+- The 49ers score 25.3 points per game, comparable to the 27.2 per matchup the Falcons allow.

-- When San Francisco records more than 27.2 points, it is 4-2 against the spread and 5-1 overall.
+- When San Francisco puts up more than 27.2 points, it is 4-2 against the spread and 5-1 overall.

-- San Francisco is 2-3 against the spread and 3-2 overall when the team churns out over 364.5 yards.
+- When San Francisco amasses more than 364.5 yards, the team is 2-3 against the spread and 3-2 overall.

-- This year, the 49ers have turned the ball over 18 times, three more than the Falcons' takeaways (15).

 - Click over to SISportsbook and find the latest spread, moneyline and total for San Francisco's matchup with the Falcons.